Celtic champions again as Scottish clubs agree to end season

 Neil Lennon’s side secure ninth-straight title as Hearts are relegated from Premiership

-Celtic have been confirmed champions of Scotland for a ninth-consecutive season.
-Photograph: Steve Welsh/PA
+Celtic fans celebrate their title victory outside Parkhead on Monday.
+Photograph: Jane Barlow/PA

-Celtic have been crowned Ladbrokes Premiership champions for a ninth successive time while Hearts have been relegated after the top-flight clubs reached a unanimous decision that the season could not be concluded.
+Celtic have been crowned Premiership champions for a ninth successive season while relegated Hearts are contemplating taking legal action following the curtailment of the 2019-20 campaign.

-The Scottish Professional Football League announced the widely-anticipated decision following a meeting with all clubs on Monday, with the campaign determined on a points per game average.
+The Scottish Professional Football League announced a decision that was widely expected to be reached after all 12 top-flight clubs agreed last Friday that there was no viable way to complete the remaining fixtures.

-SPFL chairman Murdoch MacLennan said in a statement: “Firstly, I would like to take this opportunity to officially congratulate Celtic on their achievement of winning the Ladbrokes Premiership this season, and also to sincerely commiserate with Hearts on their relegation.”
+A points per game average has been used to determine final placings, leaving Celtic to celebrate another league triumph as they were 13 points clear of Rangers — albeit having played one game more — when football in Scotland was halted on March 13th because of the coronavirus pandemic.

 🍀⚪ Our 9, is your 9.
 We dedicate this league title to you 💚— Celtic Football Club (from 🏡) (@CelticFC) May 18, 2020